Punjab is known as ‘The bread basket of India’ due to the vast amount of crops grown in this rural area, which provides 80% of India’s produce.

 Good luck and enjoy making them!

-Roti is traditionally served with dhal.
+Roti is traditionally served with dhal (lentils/pulses/beans), or any type of Sabjhi, (vegetable curry)

 To learn about the other types of Punjabi bread, take a look at our Bread-making & Tasting Experience workshop, which teaches Paratha, Puri and Naan bread.
 Click HERE for details.